Torrin: Marble

 Skye marble has been extracted from Strath Suardal for centuries.
 Martin Martin recorded quarries on the south side of the valley in 1703.
 Torrin has a quarry at each end of the village to extract magnesium-rich marble and limestone to produce lime.
 Marble from Torrin was used in Armadale Castle and Iona Abbey.
 The first and smaller quarry opened in 1951 at Cnoc Slapin on the shore of Loch Slapin.
 The extracted rock was used primarily in the production of agricultural lime.
 Now abandoned, the area was partially landscaped at the end of 2001, reducing its visual impact.

 Glasgow paint manufacturer William Thomson Forsyth started the main quarry at the Broadford end of Torrin in 1960.
 He leased the land, producing around 3,500 tonnes of product per year by 1965.
-Today the quarry is owned by Leiths Group and employs 12 people.
-Marble is mined and crushed on site, producing agricultural lime, pebbledash for housing, ready-mix concrete products and some decorative stone.
+Today the quarry is owned by Leiths Group and employs 5 people.
+Marble is mined and crushed on site, producing agricultural lime, ready-mix concrete products and decorative stone.

 The earlier Ben Suardal quarry on the Broadford road closed in 1914.

 History

 The population peaked in the 19th century at around 120 people, dropping to 40 in 1989 and more recently rising to 65, over a third of whom speak Scottish Gaelic.

 The old school closed in 1961.
 It served as a training base for the Royal Marine Commandos during the 1940s was then used as an outdoor centre and is now a bunkhouse accommodation.
 The small Torrin church closed in the 1970s, fell into disrepair, and is now a holiday home.

-At Cill Chriosd (Christ's Church or "Kilchrist"), half way to Broadford, are the stark remains of the parish church of Strathaird, including the cleared villages of Boreraig and Susinish.
+At Cill Chriosd (Christ's Church or "Kilchrist"), halfway to Broadford, are the stark remains of the parish church of Strathaird, including the cleared villages of Boreraig and Susinish.
 The location is thought to have been a site of Christian worship dating back to the 7th century, when St Maelrubha preached from nearby Cnoc na-Aifhreann ("Hill of the Mass").
 The present ruins probably replaced the first medieval stone church in the 16th century.
 Cill Chrìosd was replaced by a new parish church in Broadford in 1840.

 In June 2001 the Torrin Management Committee opened Am Bothan (the Gaelic name for a small hut or shed), a shop providing essential groceries, a selection of local crafts, a children's play area and a cafe.